Collinformatics/AudioTranscription/README.md

         pwd
         /your/path

-  - combine the paths to get the full path:
+  - combine the two paths to get the full path:

     /your/path/AppData/Local/Programs/Python/Python313/python.exe